Follow this easy Mexican Chocolate Ice Cream recipe with no eggs for the best spicy Mexican chocolate ice cream you’ve ever had!

 How to Make Mexican Chocolate Ice Cream

-1. First, you’ll need to dissolve one tablet of the Mexican chocolate in four cups of whole milk.
+1. First, you’ll need to dissolve one tablet of the Mexican chocolate in two cups of whole milk.
 Just pour the milk into a medium-sized pot on the stove, add the disk of chocolate, and heat over medium heat.
 Stir occasionally until the chocolate disk is all melted.

 3. Add 1/4 cup of unsweetened cocoa powder, 1 teaspoon of vanilla, 1 teaspoon of cinnamon, and 1/8 teaspoon of cayenne pepper.
 Whisk together until the cocoa lumps have disappeared.